Verification procedure

 Pest control:

-• Pest including the possibility of contamination in and the attraction of through products and areas.
+• Pest control including the possibility of in storage and the attraction of pests through products and areas.

 • Trend analysis of prevalent pests.